ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

  CANCEL, ANY PAYMENTS MADE BY YOU UNDER THE  CONTRACT  WILL  BE  RETURNED WITHIN  TEN  (10)  BUSINESS DAYS FOLLOWING RECEIPT BY THE SELLER OF YOUR CANCELLATION NOTICE.
+TO CANCEL THIS TRANSACTION, MAIL BY  CERTIFIED  OR
+ A. 1057--C  4

-TO CANCEL THIS TRANSACTION, MAIL BY  CERTIFIED  OR REGISTERED  UNITED STATES MAIL A SIGNED AND DATED COPY OF THIS CANCELLA- TION NOTICE TO:
+ REGISTERED  UNITED STATES MAIL A SIGNED AND DATED COPY OF THIS CANCELLA- TION NOTICE TO:
- A. 1057--B  4

  (Name of Seller)  NOT LATER THAN _______________ (Address of Seller)  (Date)
  ___________________

-  THIS SUBDIVISION SHALL NOT APPLY TO AN ONLINE DATING SERVICE WHERE THE ONLINE  DATING  SERVICE CONTRACT INCLUDES THE STATEMENT REQUIRED BY THIS SUBDIVISION IN A CLEAR AND CONSPICUOUS MANNER.
+  IN  CASE  OF  AN  ONLINE  DATING  SERVICE, THE CONTRACT, INCLUDING THE STATEMENT REQUIRED BY THIS SUBDIVISION,  MAY  BE  FURNISHED  AND  SIGNED ELECTRONICALLY,  PROVIDED  SUCH  CONTRACT  IS PROVIDED TO THE BUYER IN A CLEAR AND CONSPICUOUS MANNER.
   (e) In every social referral service sale or renewal, the seller shall provide each purchaser with a clear and  conspicuous,  separate  written notice,  WHICH  MAY BE A CONSPICUOUS AND APPROPRIATELY LABELED HYPERLINK